Written by Sandy James

 - Iris Gold

 Clad in a jumpsuit coloured to match her moniker, Iris Gold was a personal favourite.
-The London based pop-funkstress poured her heart out at Midem, in what would be a lost cause not to mention.
+The London based pop-funkstress poured her heart out at Midem.
 If you happen to be in Cannes, you can likely still find remnants of soul engrained deep on the sands of Majestic Beach from Iris Gold’s time on stage.

 The second day of Midem was eventful to say the least.
 Most notably Day Two featured SynchAudio’s Sync & Brands Day.
 Presented with Midem for its fourth straight year, the afternoon featured talks from game changers in the world of sync.
 Among others, speakers included award-winning music supervisor Nora Felder (Stranger Things, Ray Donovan, The OA), and SVP of Sony Pictures Television Tony Scudellari.
 Another standout from the day featured Linkin Park’s Mike Shinoda and Blink 182’s Mark Hoppus discussing the songwriting process.
 This involved the duo writing the beginnings of a song live in front of a packed main room.